sunilabrahamindia/sunilabraham/articles/mahiti-infotech.md

 created: 2026-01-07
 ---

 **Mahiti Infotech Private Limited** (Kannada: ಮಹಿತಿ ಇನ್ಫೋಟೆಕ್; Marathi: माहिती इन्फोटेक), commonly known as **Mahiti Infotech**, is an Indian information technology company that specialises in developing digital solutions for the social sector.
-Founded in 1998 and formally incorporated on Wedneday, 3 July 2002, the company is headquartered in Bangalore, Karnataka, India.
+Founded in 1998 and formally incorporated on Wednesday, 3 July 2002, the company is headquartered in Bangalore, Karnataka, India.
 The name 'Mahiti' (pronounced /məˈɦiːt̪i/) derives from the word meaning 'information' or 'knowledge' in Kannada (ಮಹಿತಿ) and Marathi (माहिती).

 Mahiti operates as a private limited company and employs over 50 technology professionals, including engineers and domain experts.
 The company has worked with more than 500 organisations across five continents, deploying multi-platform, multi-lingual, and multimedia-enabled web, intranet, kiosk, and mobile applications.
 Its projects have supported the achievement of Millennium Development Goals (MDGs) and subsequently the Sustainable Development Goals (SDGs) through technology interventions in disadvantaged communities.